ISLAND WATERCOLOR INTENSIVE 2021

 Safe Harbor/Open Passage

 Pack brushes and paints and return to (or discover) Star, a beloved and beautiful island we can come home to in 2021.
 After a year where Star Island couldn’t open because of the pandemic, the workshop will explore the concepts of safety and freedom.
 Specifically, we’ll consider what makes for a safe harbor in the context of the open sea and the horizon.
 We’ll investigate how Gosport Harbor has provided refuge for birds, mammals and aquatic animals, boats, inhabitants and visitors over the centuries.
-A harbor is provides shelter before one heads out to open water and the whims of weather and currents.
+A harbor provides shelter and a semblance of predictability; while in open water, one must navigate the whims of weather and currents.
 Yet a part of our being still yearns for risk and exploration.
 We might ask: what is the relationship between safety and freedom?
 As humans in a precarious and beautiful world, what are we willing to risk for freedom?
 And how can we, as stewards, work toward keeping the earth safe?

 While we consider sheltered harbors and open water and sky, we’ll be working with drawing and color to achieve a balance between accuracy and looseness in our paintings.
 We’ll be exploring similar concepts viscerally.
 We’ll work on drawing for specificity and safety, while engaging a loose, rich approach to color.
 We’ll find our safe harbor in drawing and our freedom in risk-taking with color!